 As God’s Word, the Bible is unlike any other book ever written – it is not an object to be analyzed and dissected, but rather when we read the Bible (or hear it faithfully taught) we hear God Himself speaking to us and addressing us.
 Let me give an example.

 Listen to Gods voice

-In the book of Exodus in chapter 17, Israel complain to Moses that they’ve not got any water to drink.
-Moses prays to the LORD, and the LORD tells Moses to strike the rock and that water will come out of it (vv.
-1-6).
-Verse 7 concludes with Moses calling that place “Massah” and “Meribah,” which mean “testing” and “quarrelling” respectively, because Israel tested the LORD and grumbled against Him.
+In the book of Exodus in chapter 17, Israel complains to Moses that they’ve not got any water to drink.
+Moses prays to the LORD, and the LORD tells Moses to strike the rock and that water will come out of it (Exodus 17:1-6).
+Verse 7 concludes with Moses calling that place “Massah” and “Meribah,” which mean “testing” and “quarreling” respectively, because Israel tested the LORD and grumbled against Him.
 When Moses first wrote Exodus, and an Israelite read these verses, they should have encouraged them to listen to God, and to trust and not doubt Him.